 Help desk technicians need a deep understanding of computer hardware and software.
-Strong communication skills are also essential, as help desk specialists must effectively communicate solutions to both technical and non-technical individuals.
-The IT help desk career path is ideal for methodical problem-solvers with an aptitude for learning and quickly adapting new skills.
-Patience, resourcefulness and a desire to help others are desirable virtues in technical support and help desk roles.
+Strong communication skills are also essential, as help desk professionals must effectively relay solutions to technical and non-technical users.
+This career path is ideal for methodical problem-solvers with an aptitude for learning and quickly adapting new skills.
+Patience, resourcefulness and a desire to help others are virtues at the IT help desk.

-Many IT pros begin their career as help desk technicians because of the low experience and education requirements, then as they're exposed to new IT disciplines and technologies they discover their niche and branch out into other IT careers, such as network administrator, DBA or IT security specialist.
-Other technicians will remain at the help desk and leverage their experience to become a help desk technician manager.
+Many IT pros begin their career as help desk technicians because of the low experience and education requirements.
+Then, as they're exposed to new disciplines and technologies, they discover their niche and branch out into other IT careers, such as network administrator, DBA, or IT security specialist.
+Other technicians will remain at the help desk and leverage their experience to become a manager.

 Help Desk Skills & Responsibilities